Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/README.md

 These additions would transform a basic stand into a multifunctional tool, bridging the gap between simplicity and innovation.

 Given that this was my first time using Rhino+Grasshopper for design, I've had a steep learning curve.
 I delved deep into tutorials, hands-on exercises, and note-taking.
-If I were to rate my level, I'd say I'm at a 2-3
+If I were to rate my level, I'd say I'm at a 2 (the Platypus).

 <img width="780" alt="9.14-h" src="https://github.com/Berkeley-MDes/tdf-fa23-Rachel-Qingzhu-Zhang/blob/main/weekly-reports/9.14-h.png">